-Recently I moved to a property with a hedge of several young camellia trees showing signs of neglect.
-How do I return them to health and encourage good flower production?
+In March, I moved to a property with a hedge of several young camellia trees showing signs of neglect.
+How do I return them to health and encourage flowering?
 Should I do anything special for them in winter?

 You can easily rejuvenate your camellias trees with a few easy steps.
 It is best to commence these from spring onwards.
 Firstly, give them a boost by applying generous amounts of organic matter like compost around the base of the camellia trees to a distance of 400mm away from the trunk (within the drip line).